olneyjack/CareCascade/README.md

 ## "Evaluating Strategies to Improve HIV Care Outcomes in Kenya"
 #### C++ Model Repository

 This repository provides the source code for the mathematical model described in the manuscript:
-- Olney JJ _et al._ Evaluating Strategies to Improve HIV Care Outcomes in Kenya. (under review)
+- Olney JJ _et al._ Evaluating Strategies to Improve HIV Care Outcomes in Kenya.
+The Lancet HIV [Accepted]

 #####  Source Code